 When visiting the Tuolumne Meadows area of Yosemite National Park, there are two quick and easy attractions that most people choose to see, Soda Springs and Parson’s Memorial Lodge.
-These two spots are pieces of history in Yosemite and make for a great little hike in the area.
+These spots are part of Yosemite’s history and make for a great little hike in the area.
 Here is all the information.

 - 1.5 miles round trip

 - Location: Leaves from Visitor Center or Lembert Dome parking area

 - This information is from my visit in 2016

 After driving into Yosemite National Park’s east entrance (Tioga Pass), you will want to make your way to either the visitor center or the Lembert Dome parking area.
 This particular post is from the Lembert Dome area, but there is a nice, easy trail from the visitors center as well.

 History of Soda Springs

 These puddles of carbonated water bubble up from underground, and while some of them are outside of the cabin, most are located directly inside.
 This is because John Baptist Lembert, the first settler here, decided to build a cabin right above it.
 It is believed that this area was a springhouse for him and not an actual residence though.

 From the parking lot for Lembert Dome, you will want to continue down the road to the trail sign for Glen Aulin and Soda Springs.

 From here, the trail meanders through a meadow with epic views of Lembert Dome behind you.
 Keep your eyes peeled in the meadow as I saw two deer there when I went.